 The College values this connection and we are keen to encourage current and former students to return to the College when they return to Cambridge.
 While the usual standards and requirements apply to these applicants as they do for all others, we would welcome applications from individuals in this position.

 - If you are currently studying at Hughes and considering applying for a follow-on degree, we would encourage you to speak to your tutor at an early stage.

-- If you are one of our alumni and looking to return to Cambridge, please do contact the Admissions Office who can advise you further.
+- If you are one of our alumni and looking to return to Cambridge, please do contact the Postgraduate Admissions Office (firstname.lastname@example.org) who can advise you further.